Parliamentary Consultancy Business License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Establishing a parliamentary consultancy at Dubai South Business Hub Free Zone involves a straightforward process.
-Licence fees vary depending on the package selected, covering registration, visa allocation, and annual renewal costs.
+License fees vary depending on the package selected, covering registration, visa allocation, and annual renewal costs.
 Flexi-desk and virtual office options are available at competitive rates, making the free zone accessible to lean consultancy operations without requiring significant capital outlay.

 The setup process follows these key steps: